-The 5-degree cold Zauchensee Lake, at an altitude of 1,340 metres, glitters temptingly in the first full moon night of the year 2021 – reason enough, to take part of the very first Ice.Challenge?
-We think so, as project leader and ice swimming trainer Hansjörg Ransmayr only allows well-prepared participants to attempt this chilly challenge.
+The 5-degree cold Zauchensee Lake, at an altitude of 1,350 metres, glitters temptingly.
+Reason enough, to take part at this year`s inaugural Mountain lake.Swimming (if the current situation allows ;))?.
+We think so, as project leader and ice swimming trainer Hansjörg Ransmayr only allows well-prepared participants to attempt this fresh pleasure.

 The Pongauer Hansjörg Ransmayr (61) is “washed with all waters“ as they say in German, meaning he knows every (watery) trick in the book.
 After a career in wild water sports in his youth, where he often ended up swimming involuntarily, it was only a small step towards free and alpine swimming.
 Nowadays he swims as an active member of the water rescue service and mountain guide in local mountain lakes, writes wild water and ice swimming books and organises events.

-We meet Hansjörg Ransmayr to talk about his latest project “Ice.Challenge in Zauchensee“.
+We meet Hansjörg Ransmayr to talk about his latest project “Mountain lake.Swimming in Zauchensee“.

 What are you planning in and on the Zauchensee Lake?